 South Koreas efficient public transport system and compact size ensure that you are within easy reach of peace and tranquillity should you wish to get away from the hustle and bustle of the city.
 South Korea has on offered numerous national parks enclosing beautify mountain ranges, gorgeous ski slopes, remote islands and serve villages where you can visit rice paddy fields and sleep in traditional wooden houses as guests of the local in the area.

 And just when you thought that South Korea couldn't possibly offer you anything else, you learn that the country has a packed social calendar filled with numerous festivals and events and realize that the locals are always celebrating something or the other.
 There are numerous things to do in South Korea, and there is always something for everyone.
 South Korea tourism has seen an influx of tourist from India in the last ten years and it can be quite daunting to plan a South Korean holiday as it's still a new travel destination for Indian.
 But all you have to do is refer to the Korea tourism guide for all your travel related queries and kiss goodbye to all your questions and concerns.
-Get yourself insured by the Best Travel Insurance for Asia at Thomas Cook.

 South Korean won